Forex Trading Charts - How to Read Forex Charts

 • If you sold at 1.1338 and bought back at 1.1289, you will have gained 49 pips.
 This means you could have made a profit of $490.

 This is a very simplified example and figures will vary according to the currency pairs you are trading and the position size you are using.
 However, risk management is an essential component of long term trading success.
-To make it simpler for traders, Admirals offers a free trading calculator, which may prove to be very handy!
+To make it simpler for traders, Admiral Markets offers a free trading calculator, which may prove to be very handy!

 3. Chart Types - Line, Bars and Candles